ash-dieback-crowdsource/data/README.md

 	|____isolate_2

 Details about the organism are in the org.info metadata file, one of which is required for every organism in the project. `org.README` in the project folder contains details on the required metadata for the org.info file.

+The one exception to this is the `mixed_material` folder, which is a bit different as it is intended for data from non-purified samples like infected leaf or branch material.

 The organism folder also holds the strain/isolate folders, where `strain_x` is a particular strain or isolate and could be renamed to 0104_H4, K12 or whatever. `strain.README` is a file that specifies the metadata require for each strain.